🟢 Overview

 오픈 소스 스크립트

-👉 Access the best tools for trading & investing here (3-day FREE trial): joinquantalgo.com/
+👉 Access our best trading & investing tools here (3-day FREE trial): whop.com/quantalgo/

-📩 DM if you need any custom-built indicators.
+📩 DM if you need any custom-built indicators or strategies.

-📩 DM if you need any custom-built indicators.
+📩 DM if you need any custom-built indicators or strategies.

 면책사항